Everything PR News

 Investor relations (IR) is the discipline of direct communication with the existing and prospective shareholder base — earnings calls, investor days, analyst meetings, regulatory disclosure, sell-side coverage cultivation.
 The audience is institutional investors, equity analysts, sell-side research, and the buy-side.

-Financial PR is the broader discipline that includes IR but also covers earned media in the financial press, M&A communications, special situations, crisis communications for public companies, financial services brand-building, and the corporate narrative carried in public-facing channels and AI engine answers.
+Financial PR is the broader discipline that includes IR but also covers earned media in the financial press, M&A communications, special situations, crisis communications for public companies, financial services brand-building, and the corporate narrative carried in public-facing channels.
 The audience is investors plus the financial trade press plus the broader business audience that shapes how a company is perceived.

-Most senior financial PR firms now run both as integrated practices.
+Most senior financial services PR firms now run both as integrated practices.

 02 · Buyer Decision